 The standard for secure data exchange is VPN (Virtual Private Networks).
 For the trusted networking of sites and mobile employees, this technology ensures that communication via the Internet remains completely inaccessible to outsiders.
 With software VPN clients, employees in the field and working from home can be quickly and securely integrated into the public authority network via VPN.

-Together with experienced IT partners, LANCOM Systems supports the public sector with the planning and implementation of secure and stable network infrastructures “Made in Germany”.
+Together with experienced IT partners, LANCOM Systems supports the public sector with the planning and implementation of secure and stable network infrastructures “Engineered in Germany”.

 LANCOM Systems offers: